ggkarabas/CS403-Project3/README.md

 This comprehensive guide has introduced the fundamental concepts of DumPy, from variables and collections to control flow, functions, and object-oriented programming.
 DumPy's design philosophy prioritizes clear, maintainable code, and this is reflected throughout its grammar and syntax.
 By enforcing best practices, DumPy helps developers write code that is clean, understandable, and easy to debug.

-The journey of designing a language like DumPy involves balancing user-friendly syntax with the power of traditional programming constructs.
+Designing a language like DumPy involves balancing user-friendly syntax with the power of traditional programming constructs.
 By focusing on readability and best practices, DumPy stands as a suitable choice for developers wanting a simple yet powerful language to build and maintain reliable software.